top of page

 • Fees (lender, legal, broker): $8,000

-This means for a 75% LVR 2nd mortgage you as the borrower will receive $130,000 as your net proceeds.
+This means for a 75% LVR second mortgage, you as the borrower will receive $130,000 as your net proceeds.

 How Innovate Funding Helps

-At Innovate Funding, we specialise in non-bank and private commercial lending solutions across Australia.
+At Innovate Funding, we specialize in non-bank and private commercial lending solutions across Australia.
 Here’s how we help you navigate second mortgages and LVR limits:

 • Accurate LVR calculations: We ensure you know your total gross exposure, factoring in fees and prepaid interest, so you understand precisely how much you can access.

-• Maximised net outcomes: We negotiate the best terms to ensure the highest possible cash-in-hand from your approved LVR cap.
+• Maximized net outcomes: We negotiate the best terms to ensure the highest possible cash in hand from your approved LVR cap.

 • Tailored lender matching: We work with a panel of non-bank lenders willing to go up to 75% gross LVR — even for second mortgages, even for short-term needs.